John E. Sullivan DDS

 What to Expect After Treatment

 Root canal therapy may take 1–2 appointments to complete.
-After each appointment where anesthetic is used, your lips, tongue, teeth, and cheek may be numb for several hours.
+After each appointment where anesthetic is used, you might find your lips, tongue, teeth, and cheek numb for several hours.
+Therefore, during your dental care after root canal therapy, it is advisable to avoid chewing on the treated side until the numbness has completely worn off to prevent any injury.

-It is normal to experience mild to moderate discomfort for several days after treatment, especially when chewing.
-Some patients notice a dull ache immediately after treatment, even if no pain was present before.
-This tenderness usually improves within a few days but may last longer in some cases.
-This is normal and not a cause for alarm.
+It is normal to experience mild to moderate discomfort for several days following treatment, especially when chewing.
+Some patients notice a dull ache immediately after the procedure, even if no pain existed previously.
+This tenderness usually improves within a few days but may persist longer in some cases.
+This is a typical response and not a cause for alarm.

 Temporary Filling or Crown

-A temporary filling or crown is placed to protect the tooth between appointments or until final restoration.
+A temporary filling or crown is placed to protect the tooth between appointments until a final restoration can be completed.

 · It is common for a small portion of the temporary material to wear down or chip.